So B-cells, as their name suggests, ‘B’, develop

-Once they are mature, they can leave the
+Once they are mature, they can leave the bone marrow

-and travel to the secondary
+and travel to the secondary lymphoid tissues;

-tissue, the lymph nodes and the spleen.
+the mucosa-associated lymphoid tissue, the lymph nodes

-development in the bone marrow
+B-cell development in the bone marrow occurs and

-occurs and the stages in B-cell maturation in the bone marrow.
+the stages in B-cell maturation in the bone marrow.

-I’ve already mentioned, they start
+I’ve already mentioned.
+They start off from

-off from hematopoietic stem cells.
+hematopoietic stem cells.
+These develop

-Those hematopoietic stem cells, that instead
+into pro-B cells.
+Those hematopoietic stem cells,

 becoming a dendritic cell, those that are going to

 become B-cells initially become pro-B cells.